Larry Pennell: Personal life

 Pennell met his wife Patricia Throop, a fashion model, actress, former Miss Oregon and finalist in the 1954 Miss America Pageant.
 He was shooting a film when they met.
 Throughout his life he enjoyed sports of all kinds such as baseball, football, tennis, boxing, running and horseback riding.
 Also he was an avid historian and a patriot with ancestral links in the American Revolution and the Mayflower Compact.
-Pennell died on August 28, 2013 at age 85.
+Pennell died in Santa Monica, California on August 28, 2013, at age 85.